 The Crowdstrike incident highlighted the importance of service resilience in a hyper-connected world.
 Resilience is the ability to cope with adversity and maintain business continuity.
 Improving cybersecurity is a necessary first step.

 In an increasingly complex geopolitical landscape, hybrid strategies, cyber-attacks, and disinformation campaigns, among other threats, increasingly rely on emerging and sophisticated technologies.
 These developments pose significant challenges, in particular to the protection of individual rights, the business fabric, the functioning of democracy or Europe’s fundamental values.
-For example, in relation to the Olympics, FortiGuard Labs has seen an 80% to 90% increase in darknet activity targeting France from the second half of 2023 and into the first half of 2024.
+As an example of the aforementioned context, in relation to the Olympics, FortiGuard Labs has seen an 80% to 90% increase in darknet activity targeting France from the second half of 2023 and into the first half of 2024.

 Europeans have common interests in areas such as defence and cybersecurity.
 Other regions are already actively developing policies to improve their competitive position in these areas.
 These are strategic assets with high spill-over effects on the economy and society, which require better coordination and the means to fund and develop them effectively are needed.
 The sophistication of cyber-attacks and the continuous advances in technologies such as artificial intelligence, quantum computing and encryption, multiply the challenges and benefits of investing in the European development of these aspects.